The importance of food safety

-Learning how to properly defrost chicken only takes a few moments and won’t only make your meal taste better, but it will ensure that you feel good after eating it.
+Learning how to properly defrost chicken only takes a few moments.
+It won’t only make your meal taste better — it’ll ensure that you feel good after eating it.

 Foodborne illness is dangerous, and chicken has the potential to make you quite sick if not handled correctly.
-According to the U.S. Department of Agriculture, the strains of bacteria most likely to be found on your raw chicken are: salmonella, staphylococcus aureus, E. coli, and listeria.
+According to the U.S. Department of Agriculture (USDA), the strains of bacteria most likely to be found on raw chicken are:

-These are bacteria that can, at best, make you sick, and at worst, kill you.
-Proper thawing practices and cooking chicken to an internal temperature of 165 degrees Fahrenheit will considerably reduce your risks.
+These are bacteria that can, at best, make you sick.
+At worst, they can kill you.
+Proper thawing practices and cooking chicken to an internal temperature of 165ºF (74ºC) will considerably reduce your risks.

-There are three safe ways to thaw chicken, according to the USDA, and one method that skips thawing altogether.
+There are three safe ways to thaw chicken, according to the USDA.
+One method skips thawing altogether.

 This is the fastest method, but remember: Chicken must be cooked immediately after you thaw it using a microwave.
-That’s because microwaves heat poultry to a temperature between 40 and 140 degrees, which bacteria thrive in.
+That’s because microwaves heat poultry to a temperature between 40 and 140ºF (4.4 and 60ºC), which bacteria thrive in.
 Only cooking the chicken to proper temperatures will kill the potentially dangerous bacteria.

 This method requires the most preparation, but it’s the most highly recommended.
 Chicken typically takes a full day to thaw, so plan your meals in advance.
 Once thawed, the poultry can remain in the refrigerator for a day or two before cooking.